A young man recently emailed this question in to the Ask Pastor John podcast:

 I think the main thing I want to say is this: Virginity is a precious gift that you cannot give to your fiancé, nor she you.
 That is a great sadness and a great loss.

-You said that you have heard people say, Save yourself sexually for marriage and it is a terrible thing to squander that.
+You said that you have heard people say, Save yourself sexually for marriage.
+It is a terrible thing to squander that.
 Well, I say: Yes, yes, yes — that is exactly right.
 That is exactly what I think Paul and Jesus would counsel any virgin: “Flee fornication” (1 Corinthians 6:18).

 In other words, you belong to each other — to no one else.
 You belong to God in your singleness, united to him in your body by the Spirit.
 And you belong to God in marriage, through union with your spouse.
 That is a precious, biblical gift that should be presented in marriage.